-(e) When an obligor contests an order to withhold, funds will be disbursed pursuant to OAR 137-055-4160(5).
+(e) When an obligor contests an order to withhold, funds will be disbursed pursuant to OAR 137-055-4160(5).¶ (2) DOJExcept as provided in OAR 137-055-6260, the Department will distribute support payments received on

-(2) Except as provided in OAR 137-055-6260, the Department will distribute support payments received on behalf of a family who has never received assistance to the family, first toward current support, then toward support arrears, not to exceed the amount of arrears.
+(3)(a) DOJThe Department may send support payments designated for the obligee to another person or entity caring for the child(ren) if physical custody has changed from the obligee to the other person or entity; however,

-(3)(a) The Department may send support payments designated for the obligee to another person or entity caring for the child(ren) if physical custody has changed from the obligee to the other person or entity; however, prior to doing so, the Department will require a notarized statement of authorization from the obligee or a court order requiring such disbursement.
+(eb) $\overrightarrow{\text{DOJThe Department}}$ will redirect payments for the child who qualifies as a child attending school under ORS 107.108 and OAR 137-055-5110 only in accordance with OAR 137-055-5110.¶

-(b) The Department will redirect payments for the child who qualifies as a child attending school under ORS 107.108 and OAR 137-055-5110 only in accordance with OAR 137-055-5110.
+(4) Child support and spousal support have equal priorityFor cases that continue to be managed in CSEAS pending conversion to the Origin child support automated system:¶

-(4) For cases that continue to be managed in CSEAS pending conversion to the Origin child support automated system:(a) Child support and spousal support are combined and treated as a single obligation type in the distribution of payments.
+(a) Child support and spousal support are combined and treated as a single obligation type in the distribution of payments.¶

-(b) Current child support (or combined child and spousal support) and cash medical support will be distributed and disbursed on a prorated basis.
+(5b) Current child support (or combined child and spousal support) and cash medical support will be distributed and disbursed on a prorated basis.
 To calculate the prorated distribution for each case, the administrator will determine the amount designated as child support and the amount designated as cash medical support, and divide each by the total support obligation.
+For example: the total support obligation is \$400, of which \$300 is child support and \$100 is cash medical support; a payment of \$300 is received.
+In this example, the child support is 75 percent of the total support obligation so \$225 would be distributed and disbursed to child support; cash medical support is 25 percent of the total support obligation so \$75 would be distributed and disbursed to cash medical support.¶